 3. At parties and other gatherings of various kinds, I try to do or say things that please others.

-4. I can only defend ideas that I believe in myself.
+4. I can only defend those ideas in which I believe.

 5. I can give impromptu speeches even on topics about which I have almost no information.

-6. I believe I can express myself in ways that impress or entertain people.
+6. I believe that I can express myself in ways that impress or entertain people.

 7. If I am not sure how to behave in a certain situation, I begin to navigate by observing the behavior of other people.

-8. Maybe I would make a good actor
+8. Perhaps I would make a good actor

-9. I rarely need advice from friends to make choices in books, music or movies.
+9. I rarely need advice from friends to make choices in books, music or films.

-10. Sometimes it seems to others that I am experiencing deeper feelings than I really are.
+10. Sometimes it seems to others that I experience deeper feelings than I really do.

-11. I laugh more at a comedy when I watch it with others than when I'm alone.
+11. I laugh more at a comedy when I watch it with others than when I watch it alone.

-13. In different situations with different people I behave in a very different way.
+13. In different situations with different people I behave in very different ways.

-14. It is not very easy for me to get others to feel sympathy for me.
+14. It is not very easy for me to make others feel sympathy for me.

-15. Even if I'm not in a good mood, I often pretend to have a good time.
+15. Even if I'm not in a good mood, I often pretend that I'm having a good time.

-16. I am not always what I appear to be.
+16. I am not always what I seem to be.

-17. I will not express special opinions or change behavior when I want to please someone or win favor.
+17. I will not express special opinions or change behavior when I want to please someone or gain favor.

 18. I am considered a person who can entertain.

-19. To please, to build relationships with people, I try first of all to do exactly what people expect from me.
+19. To be liked and to establish relationships with people, I try, first of all, to do exactly what people expect from me.

-20. I have never been particularly successful when playing games with others that require intelligence or impromptu actions.
+20. I have never been particularly successful when playing games with others that require ingenuity or impromptu actions.

-21. I have trouble trying to change my behavior to suit different people and situations.
+21. I have difficulty changing my behavior to suit different people and situations.

-22. During parties, I present opportunities for others to joke and tell stories.
+22. During parties, I provide opportunities for others to joke and tell stories.

-23. In companies I feel somewhat awkward and do not show myself well enough.
+23. I feel somewhat awkward in companies and do not perform well enough.

-24. If it is required for some just cause, I can tell anyone, looking straight into the eyes, and at the same time keep an impassive expression on my face.
+24. If this is required for some just cause, I can, looking straight into the eyes, tell a lie to anyone and at the same time maintain an impassive expression on my face.

-25. I can make others be friendly with me, even if I don't like them.
+25. I can make others be friendly to me, even if I don’t like them.

-Result processing involves counting results using a key.
-Each answer that matches the key is worth one point, non-matching - 0 points.
+Result processing involves counting the results using a key.
+Each answer that matches the key is scored one point, each answer that does not match is scored 0 points.

 Processing key: